python-adaptive/paper/paper.md

 where $\epsilon$ is the smallest resolution we want to sample.

 #### Asymptotically dense sampling is achieved by adding subdomain volume to the loss
-In two-dimensions (2D), subdomains are defined by triangles, where its vertices are known data points.
+In two-dimensions (2D), subdomains are triangles, where its vertices are the known data points.
-Losses are therefore calculated for each triangle but, unlike the 1D case, candidate points can be chosen at the center of one of the edges, instead of the center of the triangle, if the triangulation becomes better as a result.
+Losses are therefore calculated for each triangle but, unlike the 1D case, candidate points can be chosen at the center of the triangle or in the middle of the longest edge, if the triangulation becomes better as a result.
 A distance loss equivalent in 2D is the area spanned by the three-dimensional (3D) vectors of the vertices of the triangle.
 Using this loss function, some narrow features in otherwise flat regions might not be discovered initially.
 It is therefore beneficial if a loss function has a property that eventually, all points should be sampled.